Documentation

 3. Link Captures for Context

-When you take a photo, immediately do a voice memo explaining what you're looking at.
+When you take a photo, immediately do a voice memo explaining what you are looking at.
 The app will link them together.

 4. The "Sunday Reset" Ritual

-Every Sunday evening: review last week's rollup, write weekly reflection, update orientation board, set weekly theme.
-Creates structure without being overwhelming.
+Every Sunday evening: review last week's rollup, write a weekly reflection, update the orientation board, set a weekly theme.
+A simple routine that keeps things clear.

 5. The "Done List" Habit